 Chief Executive Officer and Executive Headteacher, Tees Valley Education

 Partner and Account Director, Schools & Trusts, Arcadis

 Professor, Queen’s University Belfast and author, Hillsborough – The Truth

 Chief Executive, SSAT

-If you’re interested in exhibition or sponsorship opportunities for the National Conference, please download our brochure below.
+If you’re interested in sponsorship opportunities for next year’s SSAT National Conference, please register your interest below.